Agent0Mess/PVModule/README.md

 Orientation_measure extends the functionalities of the Sparkfun BNO080 IMU library to adapt them for our purposes.
 This means that the respective library must be installed: https://github.com/sparkfun/SparkFun_BNO080_Arduino_Library More information about the sensor can be found here: https://www.sparkfun.com/products/14686 In the course of this project, the BNO055 has also been integrated and tested.
-However it turned out, that this sensor is not suitable for the project and has been discarded.
+It turned out, that this sensor is not suitable for the project and has been discarded.
+However, a part of the Adafruit BNO055 library is used, for the transformation from Quaternion to Euler.
+This means, that the followinf library is also needed:  https://github.com/adafruit/Adafruit_BNO055

 <h3> Real Time Clock </h3>
 In order for the RTC to work properly the following library is used: https://github.com/adafruit/RTClib